kevin-k-xiong/kevin-k-xiong.github.io/README.md

-# kevin-k-xiong.github.io
+#

-Example GitHub.io portfolio website

-## Greetings!
+## Current Education

--Bullet 1
--Bullet 2
+- Undergraduate Compuser Science Student at University of Eau Claire Wisconsin.
+-

-## Links
+## Links to My Other Pages.

 Projects Page